NaomiRozenberg/unit2_repo/Project/README.md

 <img width="598" alt="Screenshot 2023-12-14 at 15 35 35" src="https://github.com/NaomiRozenberg/unit2_repo/assets/144768397/313b1ee9-4fa3-44ed-aae7-38857b7def14">

+**Fig.16**

 <img width="586" alt="Screenshot 2023-12-14 at 15 41 41" src="https://github.com/NaomiRozenberg/unit2_repo/assets/144768397/8090bda7-0f77-4dcd-bb75-8c10c252fa11">

+**Fig.17**

-This is the examples of standard deviation errorbar with the outdoor temperature and humidity curve.
+These are the examples of standard deviation errorbar with the outdoor temperature and humidity curve.
 However, since we only have one sensor for indoor humidity and temperature, it's not possible to calculate standard deviation for it.

 ## 4. ```(SL)```The Local samples are stored in a csv file and ```(HL)``` posted to the remote server as a backup.